-Protective cover made of straw, jute, wood or other plant fibers; plastic, nylon, paper or cotton.
+Protective cover made of straw, jute, wood or other plant fibers, plastic, nylon, paper, or cotton.
 Erosion control blanket is used on areas with high erosion potential such as steep slopes and channels to protect soil from raindrop impact and erosive velocities while facilitating vegetative growth.

-- Grade the site to a smooth uniform surface, free of debris. - Control any run-on water using diversion channels. - Incorporate soil amendments and seed according to plans and specifications. - Ensure blanket type meets plans and specifications. - Blankets should be installed just beyond the top and bottom of the slope being treated. - Install erosion control blankets according to manufacturer's recommendations; especially concerning blanket terminations, overlaps, and stapling patterns (lack of adequate stapling is often a cause of blanket failure). - Anchor blanket so that continuous, firm contact (no tenting) is maintained with the soil surface. - Check materials used for compliance with specifications and suitability for application. - Check finished grade and dimensions for compliance with specifications.
+- Grade the site to a smooth uniform surface, free of debris. - Control any run-on water using diversion channels. - Incorporate soil amendments and seed according to plans and specifications. - Ensure blanket type meets plans and specifications. - Most manufacturers can provide wildlifefriendly netting on ECB's.
+When not otherwise specified, these products should be preferentially used when possible. - Blankets should be installed just beyond the top and bottom of the slope being treated. - Install erosion control blankets according to manufacturer's recommendations; especially concerning blanket terminations, overlaps, and stapling patterns (improper installation and lack of adequate stapling are often the cause of blanket failure).

-Check staple installation for compliance with recommendations.
+- Anchor blanket so that continuous, firm contact is maintained with the soil surface to prevent tenting. - Check materials used for compliance with specifications and suitability for application. - Check finished grade and dimensions for compliance with specifications. - Check staple installation for compliance with recommendations.